Embloy/Embloy-Developers/docs/core/account/account_creation.md

 ## Create a new Embloy account via the web-app

-Users can set up an account with their email address and password, or choose to log in using the OAuth2.0 services provided by Google and GitHub and soon LinkedIn and Microsoft (see [embloy.com/register](https://embloy.com/register)).
+Users can set up an account with their email address and password, or choose to log in using the OAuth2.0 services provided by Google, GitHub, LinkedIn and Microsoft (see [embloy.com/register](https://embloy.com/register)).

 :::info
 When creating an account or logging in using OAuth2.0, the account is automatically linked to your profile.